sylabs/examples/http-server/apache2-web-server/README.md

 ### Building the contianer from a recipe:

-To build the container from a recipe,
+To build the container from a recipe, you will need root access, and the recipe file.

 #### First, make the definition file:
 ```